Toby Tyler; or, Ten Weeks with a Circus

 Toby Tyler, first edition, cover.
 New York: Harper & Brothers, 1881.

 Toby Tyler; or, Ten Weeks with a Circus is a children's novel by "James Otis", the pen name of James Otis Kaler.

 Summary

 Toby Tyler tells the story of a ten-year-old orphan who runs away from his uncle's home to join the traveling circus, only to discover his new employer is a cruel taskmaster.
 The book depicts the difference between the romance of the circus from the outside and the reality as seen from the inside.
-Toby's friend, Mr. Stubbs the chimpanzee, reinforces the consequences of what happens when one follows one's natural instincts rather than one's intellect and conscience, a central theme of the novel.
+Toby's friend, Mr. Stubbs the “venerable monkey”, (most likely a capuchin, not a chimpanzee as used in the movie), reinforces the consequences of what happens when one follows one's natural instincts rather than one's intellect and conscience, a central theme of the novel.

 Publication history

 Toby Tyler was initially serialized in Harper's Young People in 1877, then published as a book in 1881.
 It became something of a classic among American children who dreamed of running away to join the circus and remained popular for generations.
 It was Kaler's first book, and also his best known and most successful.

 The original book contains 30 pen and ink drawings by W. A. Rogers (1854-1931).

 A sequel, Mr. Stubb's Brother, was published in 1883.

 In 1923 it was made into a silent film by Eddie Cline, Circus Days, as a vehicle for child star Jackie Coogan.
 Disney also made a film version, Toby Tyler, starring Kevin Corcoran in 1960.